AccordBox/wagtail-tailwind-blog/README.md

 ## Introduction

-This project is from my book [Build Blog With Wagtail CMS](https://leanpub.com/buildblogwithwagtailcms/), it will teach you how to build a modern blog with Wagtail CMS
+This project is from my book [Build Blog With Wagtail CMS (2.0.0)](https://leanpub.com/buildblogwithwagtailcms/), it will teach you how to build a modern blog with Wagtail CMS

 ## Highlight features